wwce/google-cloud-vmseries-ha-tutorial/README.md

 ## Overview

-This deployment creates a pair of Active/Passive VM-Series firewalls on Google Cloud.
+This tutorial creates a pair of Active/Passive VM-Series firewalls on Google Cloud.
 This architecture provides the following benefits:
 * Configuration sync between the VM-Series firewalls.
 * State synchronization between instances to maintain state on failover.